Contact

 Description of the event:

 Water insecurity is increasing worldwide, and so is the recognition of its role as a multiplier of threats for instability and tensions within communities.
+How this scarce resource is managed can also advance cooperation, dialogue, and peace.

 This event is an interactive platform for global water leaders from governments, international organizations, civil society, think tanks, the RCRC Movement, women, youth, and communities to understand and recognize the risk of water-related conflict and the role of water as a driver for a peaceful world.
-The objective will be to get a grasp on how to reverse tensions, reduce vulnerability, and foster peace and resilience around water through innovation and inclusion, as well as call for relevant actors to strengthen cooperation on water and peace.

-• Protection of cultural heritage: Research and best practice for cultural heritage reconstruction in conflict and disaster affected areas.
+• Protection of cultural heritage: Research and best practice for cultural heritage protection in conflict and disaster affected areas.
 To mark the 70th anniversary of the Convention for the Protection of Cultural Property in the Event of Armed Conflict

 Date: Thursday, 31 October